yeminghui/yeminghui.github.io/_pages/about.md

 <!-- ## About Me -->
-I am a first-year PhD student in Heriot-Watt University.
+I am currently a first-year PhD student in Heriot-Watt University advised by [Ahmed H. Elsheikh](https://ai4netzero.github.io/).
 Before that, I obtained the Bachelor degree in Robot Engineering from [Guangzhou University](http://www.gzhu.edu.cn/) in June 2023.
 I completed my thesis on driving perception in the Intelligent Vehicle Laboratory, advised by Prof. [Jinhua Zhang](http://jd.gzhu.edu.cn/info/1150/4235.htm).
 I have also interned the [Institute of System Rheology](http://isr.gzhu.edu.cn/), closely working with Prof. [Xue-Feng Yuan](http://isr.gzhu.edu.cn/info/1259/2240.htm) for over two years.

 [//]: # (### <span style="color:red">&#40;Updated on June 28, 2023&#41; I am looking for PhD/RA positions in Robotics/Reinforcement Learning/Visual Perception, for which I can start working within a month.</span>  )